ellysheppard9630/product-leadership-playbook/06-meetings/01-backlog-health-review.md

 # Backlog Health Review

-The Backlog Health Review is a recurring working session focused on ensuring the Product backlog remains organized, prioritized, and ready for delivery.
+The Backlog Health Review is the Product organization's primary planning meeting.

+Its purpose is to ensure the backlog reflects the organization's current priorities, strategic direction, and customer needs before work enters Engineering.

-Unlike refinement sessions, this meeting does not focus on estimating individual stories.
+Unlike traditional backlog grooming sessions, this meeting is not about reviewing every story or preparing work for estimation.

-Instead, it focuses on the overall health of the backlog and preparing upcoming work before Engineering needs it.

-The objective is to reduce surprises, improve prioritization, and ensure Product and Engineering remain aligned on what comes next.
+It is about maintaining a healthy pipeline of valuable work.

 ---

 # Purpose

-The Backlog Health Review exists to answer several important questions.
+The Backlog Health Review answers one question:

-- Are we working on the right things?
+> **Are we working on the right things?**
-- Is upcoming work ready?
-- Has discovery been completed?
-- Are priorities still correct?
-- Are there risks we need to address?
-- Is Engineering likely to encounter blockers?

-Healthy backlogs create predictable delivery.
+Every discussion should help Product make better investment decisions.

+The meeting focuses on priorities, discovery progress, and backlog quality—not implementation.

 ---

-# Meeting Objectives
+# Ownership

-During each review, the team should:

-- Review upcoming initiatives
-- Confirm priorities
-- Remove stale work
-- Review discovery status
-- Identify dependencies
-- Discuss engineering concerns
-- Assign follow-up actions
-- Prepare work for Pre-Refinement

-The meeting should focus on readiness rather than implementation details.
+Product owns the Backlog Health Review.

+Engineering participates to provide technical context, identify risks, and raise dependency concerns.

+Final prioritization decisions remain the responsibility of Product.

 ---

+# Objectives

+During each meeting the team should:

+- Review strategic priorities
+- Evaluate upcoming initiatives
+- Confirm discovery progress
+- Remove stale backlog items
+- Identify duplicate requests
+- Review customer escalations
+- Identify technical dependencies
+- Determine what is ready for Delivery Sync

+The meeting should improve the quality of the backlog—not simply reorganize it.

+---

 # Typical Attendees

-Required:
+Required

 - Product Manager
-- Product Owner (if applicable)
+- Product Owner

+Recommended

 - Engineering Manager

-Optional:

-- Technical Lead
+Optional

 - Architect
-- UX Designer
+- UX
-- QA Lead
+- QA

-Invite only the people necessary to make decisions.
+- Customer Success
+- Support

+Invite participants who can improve prioritization decisions.

 ---